cloudevents/spec/discovery.md

 The follow responses are defined by this specification:
 - `200 OK` if all the specified Services were processed successfully
-  - The HTTP Response Body MUST include an array of `id` and `epoch` values whose order and values MUST match the list of Services in the request
+  - The HTTP Response Body MUST include an array of the Service values resulting from the successful processing of the request.
+The order of those values MUST match the order of the Services in the request.
+The response MAY include attributes and values which were added by the Discovery Endpoint.
 - `400 Bad Request` if the first error encountered is a constraint failure
 - `409 Conflict` if the first error encountered is that a given epoch was less than or equal to the existing epoch of the Service with a given `id`